A reduction theorem for the Navarro Alperin weight conjecture: The Inductive NAW condition

-In this section, we introduce the \textbf{inductive GAW condition} for finite non-abelian simple groups.
+In this section, we introduce the \textbf{inductive NAW condition} for finite non-abelian simple groups.
 Recall that the \textbf{universal $p'$-covering group} of a perfect group $L$ is the maximal perfect central extension of $L$ by an abelian $p'$-group.
-For a $p'$-group, we mean a finite group of order not divisible by $p.$ By $\Rad(G)/\sim_G$ we mean a complete set of representatives of $\Rad(G)$ under the $G$-action.
+For a $p'$-group, we mean a finite group of order not divisible by $p.$